PhilT/vim-fsharp/README.md

   something full-featured, look at [Fantomas](https://github.com/fsprojects/fantomas) also included in [FsAutoComplete](https://github.com/neovim/nvim-lspconfig/blob/master/CONFIG.md#fsautocomplete)
 * Automated tests - Rules can be added without breaking existing functionality
-* Developed on Windows 10 and Ubuntu 20.04 with Neovim 0.5
+* Developed on Windows 10/11 and Ubuntu 20.04 with Neovim 0.8
-* Tested in Vim and Neovim stable and nightly (Neovim nightly is not currently building at present so nightly builds are disabled for now)
+* Tested in Vim and Neovim stable (Neovim nightly should okay too)
-* Tested on Windows 10 and Ubuntu 20.04
+* Tested on Windows 10/11 and Ubuntu 20.04

 ## Limitations

+Sometimes the indenter won't immediately indent something (e.g. record keys).
+Just keep typing and it should figure out what you want to do.

 This plugin is tested with the following vim settings: